Addressing the work-life balance and well-being demands of younger generations

 Organizations can show their commitment to providing purpose-driven work opportunities in a number of ways to meet the varied needs and preferences of employees.
 By being mindful and taking advantage of these opportunity, employers can drive home the connection between employee and company values.

-Flexibility and Work life Balance
+Flexibility and Work-life Balance

 Younger generation employees value their personal time and want to be able to work remotely or have flexible working hours.
 That’s become painfully clear to some employers that have taken a hardline approach to calling employees back to the office.